 The answer came on May 14 when a fierce bombardment was unleashed on Italian positions.
-The following day, men who had believed they were on the war’s periphery were suddenly fighting for their lives.
-Hordes of pike-grey Austro-Hungarian infantry pressed forward as their artillery found other targets to pummel.
+The following day, men who had believed they were on the war’s periphery were suddenly fighting for their lives, with hordes of pike-grey Austro-Hungarian infantry pressing forward as their artillery found other targets to pummel.
 While some raced ahead, others units were in for a shock as Italian resistance proved rugged, with many defending units fighting to the last bullet or the last man.
 And so began the one of the bloodiest campaigns ever fought in the Alps...

-Since summer 1915, when Italy had dramatically entered the war on the Allied side, her armies had been nibbling away at Austro-Hungarian territory, particularly in the Isonzo region in the north east.
+Since summer 1915, when Italy had dramatically entered the war on the Allied side, her armies had been nibbling away at Austro-Hungarian territory, particularly in the Isonzo region in the northeast.
 Although the cost had been high, the Italians stubbornly persisted in battering away at their enemy’s defences, firm in the belief that the edifice would eventually collapse.
-Victorious, Italy would be then claim the majority-Italian regions of Austro-Hungary in the north and seek to claim much of the Adriatic region as her own.
+Victorious, Italy would claim the majority-Italian regions of Austro-Hungary in the north as her own and seek to claim much of the Adriatic region too.
 With the pressure mounting, Austro-Hungary was keen to pluck the Italian thorn from its side and concentrate on Russia, its main enemy.
-But how could it achieve this?
-The Empire’s Supreme Commander, Conrad von Hotzendorf, believed he had found the solution by winter 1915.
+But how could this be achieved?
+The empire’s Supreme Commander, Conrad von Hotzendorf, believed he had found the solution by winter 1915.

-Hotzendorf decided the Austro-Hungarian army would launch a grand sweep through the mountainous Trentino region down into the Venetian Plain.
-Surprise and swift movement would be vital, along with superiority in numbers; logistical difficulties would be immense but surmountable.
-Indeed, if events went according to plan, then fighting in the mountain zone would only be a fraction of the overall campaign.
+Hotzendorf decided that Austro-Hungarian forces would launch a grand sweep through the mountainous Trentino region down into the Venetian Plain.
+Surprise and swift movement would be vital, along with superiority in numbers.
+Logistical difficulties would be immense but surmountable.
+Indeed, if events went according to plan, then fighting in the mountainous zone would only be a fraction of the overall campaign.
 The men would push through a frontage of around 50 miles (80km), stretching from the Adige valley to the Sette Comuni plateau, the main thrust punching through to the Val Sugnana and onto Thiene, Bassano and then Vicenza.
 Once in the lowlands, the Austro-Hungarian army would cut off the Italian army on the Isonzo Front from the rest of Italy.
 A defeat on this scale would shatter Italian morale and, with it, hopefully force the country’s surrender.

-It was an audacious plan but one that would require Austro-Hungary to denude the Galician Front in Poland of her best men and materiel.
-This was dangerous, for Russia stood a good chance of inflicting major, possibly irreparable damage on Austro-Hungary’s position if she unleashed a well-directed offensive at the same time.
+It was an audacious plan but one that would require Austro-Hungary to remove its best men and a great deal of materiel from the Galician Front in Poland.
+This was dangerous as Russia stood a good chance of inflicting major, possibly irreparable damage on Austro-Hungary’s position if she unleashed a well-directed offensive at the same time.
 But if German manpower was bought on board for the Trentino campaign, then Hotzendorf could leave a sizeable number of divisions in the East as a safeguard.
-Once Italy was knocked out, Austro-Hungarian troops in the theatre could then be rushed east to combat Russia.
+Once Italy was knocked out, most Austro-Hungarian troops in the theatre could then rush east to combat Russia.